-Short lines today operate 47,500 route miles, or 29% of the total.
-The short line railroad industry touches one in five cars moving annually at origin or destination, providing first and last mile service to over 10,000 customers – particularly in rural America.
+Short lines today operate 47,500 route miles, or 29% of the total freight miles in the U.S. The short line railroad industry touches one in five cars moving annually at origin or destination, providing first and last mile service to over 10,000 customers – particularly in rural America.

 Short lines inherited track with decades of deferred maintenance, and therefore have had to devote significant portions of revenue (average of 25% annually) to rehabilitating this infrastructure to accommodate today’s 286-pound rail needs.

 The Short Line Tax credit was first enacted by Congress in 2005.
 The credit, also known by its tax line item reference, 45G, has allowed short lines to privately invest over $4B since its inception.
 The credit has been extended by overwhelmingly bi-partisan votes on six occasions, most recently as part of the FY20 Budget Process, where it was part of HR 1865.
 The tax credit is currently in effect through January 1, 2023, and is anticipated to drive $200M per year in infrastructure spending.